SiranjeeviK/SiranjeeviK/README.md

 <h1 align="left">Hi 👋!
-My name is Siranjeevi K and I'm a Pre-Final Year student and a full stack developer, from Coimbatore</h1>
+My name is Siranjeevi K and I'm a Pre-Final Year student and Full stack developer, from Coimbatore.</h1>

 ###